SamiThueson/cse212-final-project/1-queue.md

 ## Example - Using a List and Deque

 Using a list is very straight forward and easy to understand.
+You implement the queue with a list and use append and pop just like you would with any other list.

 ```python
 # Initialize a queue.